japila-books/spark-sql-internals/docs/spark-sql-functions-collection.md

 <4> Relays to the other `from_json` with empty `options`
 <5> Uses schema as `DataType` in the JSON format or falls back to `StructType` in the DDL format

-`from_json` parses a column with a JSON-encoded value into a link:spark-sql-StructType.adoc[StructType] or link:spark-sql-DataType.adoc#ArrayType[ArrayType] of `StructType` elements with the specified schema.
+`from_json` parses a column with a JSON-encoded value into a spark-sql-StructType.md[StructType] or spark-sql-DataType.md#ArrayType[ArrayType] of `StructType` elements with the specified schema.

 [source, scala]
 ----